hrkowalewska/site/content/home/teaching.md

   certificate_url = ""
   date_start = "2019-01-01"
   date_end = ""
   description = "First-year module for various BSc degrees in sociology, social policy, and criminology.
-Designed and delivered three lectures on new social risks and gender and welfare states.<br><br>[Sample lecture](http://helenkowalewska.uk/wp-content/uploads/2019/04/SOCI1015-%E2%80%98New%E2%80%99-Versus-%E2%80%98Old%E2%80%99-Social-Risks.pdf)"
+Designed and delivered three lectures on new social risks and gender and welfare states."

   [[item]]
   organization = "University of Southampton"